 “Name collision refers to the situation in which a name that is used in one namespace may be used in a different namespace, where users, software, or other functions in that domain may misinterpret it.
 In the context of top level domains, the term ‘name collision’ refers to the situation in which a name that is used in the global Domain Name System (DNS) namespace defined in the root zone as published by the root zone management (RZM) partners ICANN and VeriSign (the RZM namespace) may be used in a different namespace (non-RZM), where users, software, or other functions in that domain may misinterpret it.”
 [2]

-The initial draft of this report contains the following sections addressing tasks from the RFP:
+The report contains the following sections addressing tasks from the RFP:

 Section 2 contains a name collision primer (task 2a).